-We obtained and reviewed Investment Advisor meeting minutes and obtained an understanding of the approach management took in evaluating and assessing judgments and assumptions made in arriving at any provisions or write downs relating to investments.
+We obtained and reviewed investment advisor meeting minutes and obtained an understanding of the approach the Trustee's took in evaluating and assessing the estimation uncertainty relating to the impact of the Russia/Ukraine conflict on the investments including judgments and assumptions made in arriving at any provisions or write downs.

-We held discussions with the Investment Advisor and inspected investee fund financial information to understand the performance of the investments.
-We understood how significant developments such as COVID-19 impacts have been incorporated into the December 2021 valuations.

-We challenged management on key assumptions used in the valuation of investments.
+Held discussions with the investment advisor and inspected investee fund financial information to understand the performance of the investments.
+We obtained understanding on how significant events such as the impact of the Russia/Ukraine conflict have been incorporated into the year-end valuations.
+We challenged the Trustee on key assumptions used by reviewing the fund monitor spreadsheet where the NAV has changed significantly since the previous valuation and has not been adequately supported.

-For a sample of investments, we obtained audited financial statements and corresponding unaudited NAV used in valuing underlying investee entity and we compared the Net Asset Value as per audited financial statements to the unaudited NAV.
-Where there were differences, we further investigated these to ensure these were valid ("back testing").
-We also reviewed the content of the audit opinion issued by the auditor and accounting principles applied in the audited financial statements to ensure that these are consistent with fair value principles.
+For a sample of investments, we performed back-testing by obtaining audited financial statements for the previous year and corresponding unaudited NAV used in valuing underlying investee entity and compared the NAV as per audited financial statements to the unaudited NAV.
+Where there were differences, we further investigated these to evaluate whether these were appropriate.
+The purpose of this was to obtain comfort over the accuracy of the capital account statements as the audited financial statements are not available at the time of signing.
+We also reviewed the content of the audit opinion of the Funds issued by the auditor and accounting principles applied in the audited financial statements to ensure that these were consistent with fair value principles.

-In certain instances where assets were acquired close to year end and no valuations have been received by the Unit Trusts close to year end, we agreed the valuation used by the Unit Trusts to the NAV outlined in the Sale and Purchase Agreement (SPA) for any new underlying investee entities that are acquired during the year.
+In certain instances where investments were acquired close to year end and no valuations have been received by the Trusts close to year end, we agreed the valuation used by the Trusts to the NAV outlined in the sale and purchase agreement ("SPA") for any new underlying investee entities that are acquired during the year.